-Exhaust Gas Recirculation (EGR) was first used starting with 1974 B-210 (North American B210) models.
+Exhaust Gas Recirculation (EGR) was first used starting with 1974 B-210 (North American B210) models then in Japan B210 in 1975.
 Australia 1200 utes got EGR in 1982.
 Japan 1200 trucks got it in 1989.
 It recirculates a small portion of the exhaust back into the combustion chamber.
 Although this dilutes the the air/fuel mixture (reducing performance), it reduces burning temperatures resulting in drastic reductions of Oxides of Nitrogen (NOx).
 EGR is de-activated at full throttle, so it won't hurt peak HP.
 It is also known as NAPS (Nissan Anti-Pollution System).

 EGR is a key emission control technology.
 Even the new 2012 models use EGR, although now it can be effected by variable camshaft overlap and engine computer control.
 Datsuns use an early version of EGR which is heavy-handed regarding performance, but really does clean up the air.